Pouya-L/so_long/README.md

 ## Favorite Project Experience
 Among my various projects, this stands out as a favorite.
 Witnessing tangible progress with each code addition was gratifying.
 While not as formidable as previous projects, the creative enjoyment derived from developing this small game was immensely rewarding.
 Looking forward, I may revisit and refine aspects when time permits, but for now, attention is directed towards other project commitments. 😊

-###Special thanks to ashuuya on [OpenGameArt](https://opengameart.org/users/ashuuya), I sued to their spirits, added shadows, made a few new frames when needed.
+###Special thanks to ashuuya on [OpenGameArt](https://opengameart.org/users/ashuuya), I used their spirits, added shadows, and made a few new frames when needed.